Rithik333R/TaskManager/README.md

 Welcome to the Task Manager Application!
 This is a full-stack web application built to help you manage your tasks efficiently.
 It includes user authentication (login/register), a task dashboard, task creation, editing, filtering, and deletion features.
 The frontend is developed using React, and the backend is powered by a Node.js/Express server with a MongoDB database.

+# Deployment on Vercel
+This project frontend is deployed on Vercel - https://task-manager-sepia-six.vercel.app/auth

 ## Table of Contents
 - [Features](#features)
 - [Prerequisites](#prerequisites)